farazhb/E-Nose-PCA-Cluster/README.md

 Clustering and presenting the reduced dimensional view of responses to an electronic nose exposed to various edible substances

+- 2016-12-25  Reorginized variables and added to references
 - 2016-12-18  Made corrections to and completed the project and its report.
 Removed redundant variables and cells and cleaned style.
 - 2016-12-14  Optimized parameters for all clustering methods, rearranged plots in figures, and cleaned up.
 All ready except report composition.
 Wrote the report.
 - 2016-12-13  Added clustering methods {Affinity propagation, Mean-shift, and DBSCAN} and ptimized their parameters; plot funct improv